 At Patrick M. Noe, Jr., Attorney at Law, we take a compassionate and comprehensive approach to all family law issues, especially relocation.
 We look at all of the factors and details when assessing the best strategy to help you accomplish your goals.
 Whether you are looking to relocate with your child or you want to block a relocation petition, we can help you.

-Call our full-service Williamsville law office at 716-803-8741 to schedule your free initial phone consultation if you need knowledgeable counsel regarding a relocation matter.
+Call our full-service Williamsville law office at 716-803-8741 to schedule an initial phone consultation if you need knowledgeable counsel regarding a relocation matter.

 Taking A Possible Relocation To Court

 If one party files a petition to relocate after a divorce has been finalized and this results in a child custody dispute, you may need to go to family court and file petition to have permission granted before you can move.

 Quite often, the farther a party seeks to move, the more difficult, expensive and lengthy the battle can become.
 For instance, moving to another county will often be easier than trying to move out of state.
 The party seeking relocation has to show that this type of drastic change is necessary and is also in the best interest of the children.
 Also, an attorney for the children will be appointed by the court and his or her job is to help inform and advocate for what the children want and what is in their best interest to the judge who is assigned to the case.